R3Conclave/conclave-core-sdk/docs/docs/mail.md

-The client knows the target's public key either because the enclave puts its public key into the remote attestation, represented by an [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) object, or because the enclave obtained the key from an earlier Mail item.
+The client knows the target's public key either because the enclave puts its public key into the remote attestation, represented by an [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) object, or because the enclave obtained the key from an earlier Mail message.
 Two public keys are all that both parties need to compute the same AES key without any man-in-the-middle being able to calculate the same value.

 The sender may also have a long-term static public key that the target will recognize.
 Conclave appends an